mohitpai/journey-optimizer.en/help/using/offers/offer-library/add-constraints.md

 ## Eligibility {#eligibility}

->[!CONTEXTUALHELP]
->id="ajo_decisioning_eligibility"
->title="Define eligibility"
->abstract="By default, any profile will be eligible to be presented the offer, but you can use segments or decision rules to restrict the offer to specific profiles."

->[!CONTEXTUALHELP]
->id="od_offer_eligibility"
->title="About offer eligibility"
->abstract="In this section, you can use decision rules to determine which users are eligible to the offer."
->additional-url="https://video.tv.adobe.com/v/329373" text="Watch demo video"

->[!CONTEXTUALHELP]
->id="ajo_decisioning_total_profile_estimate"
->title="Total profile estimate"
->abstract="When you select segments or decision rules, you can see information on the estimated qualified profiles."

 The **[!UICONTROL Offer eligibility]** section allows you to restrict the offer to specific profiles that you define using segments or decision rules.